-1. “I want to package fractional packs of coffee, and fast.”
+Scenario 1: “I want to package fractional packs of coffee, and fast.”

 If speed is your top priority and your bag style does not deviate from a simple fractional pack (pillow bag), you can’t go wrong with a continuous motion VFFS machine.
 Continuous motion machinery offers incredible packaging speeds...think multiple bags per second.

-2. “I want to package my coffee into flat bottom/quad seal bags.”
+Scenario 2: “I want to package my coffee into flat bottom/quad seal bags.”

 Just want to automate the filling and sealing of your preformed coffee pouches?
 This is an easy one: Keep it simple with a premade pouch fill and seal machine.
 This equipment is easy for novice operators to learn and quick to set up.
 And if you have multiple bag sizes, you're in luck: Changeover takes a matter of minutes.

-4. “I want to package ground/powdered coffee into single-serve stick packs.”
+Scenario 4: “I want to package ground/powdered coffee into single-serve stick packs.”

 A multilane stick pack machine is perfect for packaging ground or powdered coffee products into long, narrow single-serve packs.
 Because of the multilane setup, your throughput can reach up to 1,600 bags per minute!
 Don't need nearly that much?
 Opt for fewer lanes and a smaller model.

-5. "I want to package coffee into small fractional packs that are then deposited into a large outer bag."
+Scenario 5: "I want to package coffee into small fractional packs that are then deposited into a large outer bag."

 A bag-in-bag machine is what the doctor ordered.
-This machine is essentially two intermittent packaging machines stacked on top of one another: The top machine forms, fills, and seals the smaller fractional packs which are then counted and dropped into the machine below, which forms, fills, and seals the large outer bag.
+This machine is essentially two intermittent coffee packaging machines stacked on top of one another: The top machine forms, fills, and seals the smaller fractional packs which are then automatically counted and dropped into the machine below, which forms, fills, and seals the large outer bag.